Anilreddybanda/BoomBikes_Assignment/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Contact
-Created by [@bandaanilreddy] - feel free to contact me!
+Created by [@anilreddybanda] - feel free to contact me!

 <!-- Optional -->